-Donald Norman died in 1986 and Barry Norman took over management of the operation.
+Donald Norman died in 1986 and Barrie Norman took over management of the operation.

 The current Managing Director, David Norman, joined his father working part-time on an apprenticeship when he was just 15, learning the ropes and being introduced to every aspect of the business.
 Having left college in 1992, David joined his father full time.

-Since then, Barry and David have worked in partnership together to expand and advance the company until Barry recently retired, taking a back seat in the running of the business.
-You will sometimes still find Barry at his desk in the showroom welcoming customers and generally watching the busy activities.
+Since then, Barrie and David have worked in partnership together to expand and advance the company until Barrie recently retired, taking a back seat in the running of the business.
+You will sometimes still find Barrie at his desk in the showroom welcoming customers and generally watching the busy activities.

 As the third generation, David Norman is now at the helm and has led the transformation of Norman Motors with their recent expansion and refurbishment.
 An extended forecourt provides customers with an even greater choice of quality used cars, whilst the refitted showroom offers a contemporary and welcoming space.